The S.S. Pegaway Rescue April 3rd, 1938 - April 4th, 1938

 6 o'clock in the morning.
 Captain Lübbe will initiate the rescue maneuvers.
 The "Pegaway" seems to have heavy list.
 Wind Force is 11 in the gusts.
 The rescue team of Officer Meyer needs 12 men for his rowing boat without hesitation, and this is the moment the crew stand together.
 Some of the men have been awarded the life-saving medal for this act.
 You know, it's a bold undertaking to go to this sea to the English comrades.

-Photo Captions: #2: The boat of the "Wilhelm Gustloff" is trying to get hold of the wrecked English ship "Pegaway".
-The focus of the superstructure "Wilhelm Gustloff". #4: The crew of the sinking ship jumps into the lifeboat. #5: Heavy breakers go over the "Pegaway." #7: The first aid: Warm clothes, a stiff grog, then to bed. #8: Captain Ward talks to the English press in the radio station of the "Wilhelm Gustloff", standing Kaptain Lübbe. #9: Captain Ward of the "Pegaway" admired the swimming pool of the "Wilhelm Gustloff." #10: Left: Meyer, head of the rowing boat. - Middle: Captain Ward.
-Last: Schürmann, Head of the motor boat. #11: Bottom: The first officer and a sailor of the "Pegaway" with her savior. #12 & 13: Evening in the show: last: Governing Mayor Krogmann of Hamburg and brigadier, Regional Inspector of Shipping, Schorrmann welcome the survivors. #14: Another newspaper article on the rescue with two images.
+Photo Captions: #1: The boat of the "Wilhelm Gustloff" is trying to get hold of the wrecked English ship "Pegaway".
+The focus of the superstructure "Wilhelm Gustloff". #2: A crewmember of the Wilhelm Gustloff watches on as the rescue begins. #3: The crew of the sinking ship jumps into the lifeboat. #4: Heavy breakers go over the "Pegaway." #5: The first aid: Warm clothes, a stiff grog, then to bed. #6: Captain Ward talks to the English press in the radio station of the "Wilhelm Gustloff", standing Kaptain Lübbe. #7: Captain Ward of the "Pegaway" admired the swimming pool of the "Wilhelm Gustloff." #8: Left: Meyer, head of the rowing boat. - Middle: Captain Ward.
+Last: Schürmann, Head of the motor boat. #9: Bottom: The first officer and a sailor of the "Pegaway" with her savior. #10 & 11: Evening in the show: last: Governing Mayor Krogmann of Hamburg and brigadier, Regional Inspector of Shipping, Schorrmann welcome the survivors.

 Image Courtesy of Life.com